Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Testicles (testicles) are reduced.

-Lack of sexual desire and interest in sex.
+There is no sexual desire and interest in sex.

-Signs of an increase in prolactin
+Signs of increased prolactin

 Women Men